Pmaan01/GuessMate/README.md

 •	R5: Display final scores at the end of the game in FinalScores.
 •	R6: Use AddImagesToDatabase for computer image storage.
 •	R7: Use PlayerImageDatabase for storing player-uploaded images.
-•	R8: Support client-server communication for multiplayer game logic.
+•	R8: Support client-server communication for HighCScore game logic.
 •	R9: Manage gameplay state, rounds, and turns through GameSession.
 2.3.2 Non-Functional Requirements
-•	Performance: The system should maintain smooth performance for up to 4 concurrent players.
+•	Performance: The system should maintain smooth performance single player game with Computer.
 •	Usability: Ensure the UI is easy to navigate, with clear prompts and controls.
 •	Reliability: The game should handle player disconnections and errors gracefully.
 2.3.3 Technical Requirements